Orlando Child Custody & Timesharing Attorneys

 Florida provides three options for parental responsibility in a Parenting Plan.

-- The first option is Shared Parental Responsibility, which means that the parents will confer and jointly make all major decisions affecting the welfare of the child.
-Major decisions include, but are not limited to, decisions about the children's education, healthcare, and other responsibilities unique to the family.
+The parents will confer and jointly make all major decisions affecting the welfare of the child.
+Major decisions include, but are not limited to, decisions about the children’s education, healthcare, and other responsibilities unique to the family.

-- The second option is Shared Parental Responsibility with Decision Making Authority, which means the parents will attempt to confer and agree on major decisions affecting the welfare of the child.
-If the parents are unable to agree, one parent make be designated to make the decision.
+The parents will attempt to confer and agree on major decisions affecting the welfare of the child.
+If the parents are unable to agree, one parent make be designated to make the decision

 The timesharing schedule parents have with the child should be as detailed as possible in the Parenting Plan, as this will be the guideline for the parents to follow until the child reaches the age of 18.
 The timesharing schedule should include starting and ending days and times, as well as details regarding how the exchange of the child will occur.
 Many Parenting Plans, including any forms found on the internet, lack many details that should be included in order for the parents to harmoniously co-parent, which is always in the best interest of the child.